raw-lab/DeGenPrime/README.md

 --end:                <int>, Set the ending nucleotide.
 If the user inputs an integer > the number of base pairs in the entire sequence, then the program will default this to the last nucleotide in the sequence.
 --global or --g,       for lists of sequences that are misaligned, this tag specifies that the file should run MAFFT for global alignment.
 --help or --h,         prints this help menu.
+--input_file:<file>   this tag species the input file for the program.
+It must be an aligned file in fasta or clustal form.
+This tag is required for program operation.
 --local or --l,        for lists of sequences that are misaligned, this tag specifies that the file should run MAFFT for local alignment.
 --max_primer_len:  <int>, Sets the maximum length of the desired primer.
 This has a default value of 22 and cannot be larger than 25.
 --min_primer_len:  <int>, Sets the minimum length of the desired primer.
 This has a default value of 20 and cannot be less than 18.